camedomotic-unofficial/aiocamedomotic/docs/source/usage_examples.rst

 .. note::
-    The examples assume you have already installed the library (``pip install came-domotic-unofficial``) and are familiar with the basics of Python programming.
+    The examples assume you have already installed the library (``pip install aiocamedomotic``) and are familiar with the basics of Python programming.

 Essential imports for working with this library